4GeeksAcademy/jose-pineda-todolist-with-react-and-fetch/README.md

-# Hello World with React boilerplate
+To-do List with React and Fetch.

-This is the To Do List Project, all files are in the src/js and src/js/component folder and the styles folder.
+This is the To Do List Project with fetch, all files are in the src/js/component folder